 Full length, approx. 100m, one intermission.

-MADAME (MME) LIUBOV (50s) – Matriarch of the family.
+MADAME (MME) RANEVSKAYA (50s) – Matriarch of the family.
 Elegant and refined in appearance.
 She is a spendthrift, and dirt poor, but wants to hold on to any shred of dignity left in her.

 SIMON SMIRNOV (30s) – Caretaker of Cherry manor.
 Overworked, anxious and slightly bitter.
 Secretly in love with Varya.